-7. NEXT STEPS
+7. Next steps

-7.1 The high level timeline for business planning is shown in the following table.
+7.1 The high level timeline for business planning is shown in the table below.

 December Business cases go to committees for consideration January General Purposes Committee will review the whole draft Business Plan for recommendation to Full Council February Full Council will consider the draft Business Plan